JanOonk/WatchCalendar/README.md

 Windows: `WatchCalendar.exe`

 ## Current limitations
+* only 1 calendar can be checked by 1 instance.
+Workaround is to have multiple programs running, each with their own settings.ini and calendar url.
 * doesn't see instance deletion(s) in a repeating event
 When an instance from a repeating event (RRULE is set) is deleted an EXDATE is created
  RRULE:FREQ=DAILY